Can LLMs Make (Personalized) Access Control Decisions?: Abstract

 \section{Abstract}

-Precise access control decisions are crucial to the security of both traditional applications and emerging agent-based systems.
+Precise access control decisions are crucial for the security of both traditional applications and emerging agent-based systems.
 Typically, these decisions are made by users during app installation or at runtime.
-Due to the increasing complexity and automation of systems, making these access control decisions can add a significant cognitive load on users, often overloading them and leading to suboptimal or even arbitrary access control decisions.
-To address this problem, we propose to leverage the processing and reasoning capabilities of large language models (LLMs) to make dynamic, context-aware decisions aligned with the user's security preferences.
-For this purpose, we conducted a user study, which resulted in a dataset of 307 natural-language \textit{privacy statements} and 14,682 access control decisions made by users.
-We then compare these decisions against those made by two versions of LLMs: a general and a personalized one, for which we also gathered user feedback on 1,446 of its decisions.
+However, due to the increasing complexity and automation of systems, making access control decisions can impose a significant cognitive burden on users, often overwhelming them and leading to suboptimal or even arbitrary choices.

+To address this problem, we investigate the ability of LLMs to make dynamic, context-aware decisions aligned with users' security preferences, expressed during a lightweight setup phase.
+As a case study, we analyze smartphone application permission requests, given their ubiquity and users’ familiarity with them.
+We curated a dataset comprising 307 user \textit{privacy statements} (short, natural-language descriptions of user preferences) and 14,682 corresponding permission decisions, gathered from smartphone users in an online data collection.
+We compare these decisions with those made by two versions of LLMs that are tasked with reasoning about the app and the request context: a general model and a personalized one (which incorporates user preferences).
+For the latter, we also collected user feedback on 1,298 of its decisions.

-Our results show that in general, LLMs can reflect users' preferences well, achieving up to 86\% accuracy when compared to the decision made by the majority of users.
-Our study also reveals a crucial trade-off in personalizing such a system: while providing user-specific privacy preferences to the LLM generally improves agreement with individual user decisions, adhering to those preferences can also violate some security best practices.
-Based on our findings, we discuss design and risk considerations for implementing a practical natural-language-based access control system that balances personalization, security, and utility.
+Our results show that LLMs generally reflect users’ preferences well, agreeing with the majority decision in up to 86\% of cases, and can steer users toward safer behavior.
+However, the results also reveal a key trade-off in personalization: while incorporating user-specific privacy preferences improves agreement with individual decisions, strict adherence to these preferences may lead to less safe outcomes, as users tend to over-permission.